hashicorp/terraform-provider-tfe/website/docs/r/team_members.html.markdown

 ---
 layout: "tfe"
 page_title: "Terraform Enterprise: tfe_team_members"
-sidebar_current: "docs-tfe-team-members"
+sidebar_current: "docs-resource-tfe-team-members"
 description: |-
-  Add or remove a users from a team.
+  Manages users in a team.
 ---

 # tfe_team_members

-Add or remove a users from a team.
+Manages users in a team.

-~> NOTE on managing team memberships: Terraform currently provides two resources for managing team memberships.
+~> **NOTE** on managing team memberships: Terraform currently provides two resources for managing team memberships.
 The [tfe_team_member](team_member.html) resource can be used multiple times as it manages the team membership for a single user.
 The [tfe_team_members](team_members.html) resource, on the other hand, is used to manage all team memberships for a specific team and can only be used once.
 Both resources cannot be used for the same team simultaneously.

 ## Example Usage